 Pay rent with credit card?
 Tempting, but risky

-There's a question that inevitably comes to mind at some point for cash-strapped or rewards-conscious credit card users: Can I pay rent on my credit card?
-The answer up until now has been no. A new Canadian service aims to change that -- but just because you can put your rent on plastic doesn't mean you should.
+There's a question that inevitably comes to mind at some point for cash-strapped or rewards-conscious credit card users: should I pay rent on my credit card?
+Now, Canadians have two options if they want to put their rent on plastic, but just because you can put your rent on plastic doesn't mean you should.

 Cardholders pay the fees